mikearnaldi/workers-conf-2022/slides/07-intro-to-effect.md

 # Introduction to Effect
 ## Using the `fetch` wrapper

-In the following snippet we are describing an effect that when executed fetches a todo with the specified ID retying with the default policy while the error is different from a `JsonBodyError`
+In the following snippet we are describing an effect that when executed fetches a todo with the specified ID retrying with the default policy while the error is different from a `JsonBodyError`

 ```ts twoslash
 // @module: esnext